About Us

 Jane writes historical fiction.

-The Girl Who Fled the Picture was published in 2023.
-The Paintress is scheduled for July 2024.
+The Girl Who Fled the Picture was published in 2023, and The Paintress came out in July 2024.

 She is a founder and host of the Edinburgh Writers’ Forum.